lancedb/lance/README.md

 * **High-performance random access:** 100x faster than Parquet.

-* **Embedded vector search:** find nearest neighbors in under 1 millisecond and combine OLAP-queries with vector search.
+* **Vector search:** find nearest neighbors in under 1 millisecond and combine OLAP-queries with vector search.

 * **Zero-copy, automatic versioning:** manage versions of your data automatically, and reduce redundancy with zero-copy logic built-in.